 701.4 A subdivision shall not create any building lot that, when developed, would fail to meet the dimensional requirements of this bylaw.

+701.5 Subdivisions may only create lots that meet zoning district area requirements except when combining a nonconforming lot (per 701.6) or in creating nonconforming lots in a cluster to preserve agricultural/silvicultural land (per Section 702).

-701.6 An undersized parcel resulting from subdivision of land may be created, provided it is combined with land from an adjacent property to form a conforming parcel, and a single property description with a new warranty or similar deed is filed in the Town’s land records.
+701.6 A subdivision may create an undersized parcel, provided it is combined with land from an adjacent property to form a conforming parcel, and a single property description with a new warranty or similar deed is filed in the Town’s land records.
 The Development Review Board may waive access and dimensional requirements where a subdivision is made for the purpose of immediate conveyance of an undersized parcel to the owner of an abutting or contiguous parcel which complies with the requirements.

 701.7 The subdivision permit is not official until all appeal periods have expired and/or all appeals are concluded and a final approved subdivision survey plat on mylar is submitted to the Zoning Administrator to be filed in the Town’s land records.

+Section 702: Nonconforming Land Subdivisions

+702.1 To continue Danville’s historic pattern of clustering development between farms and woods, large plots in Low Density Residential and Conservation districts may be subdivided to create areas of denser nonconforming lots that preserve one or more large lots suitable for agricultural, silvicultural, or recreational purposes.

+702.2 Lots created using this exception cannot result in subdivisions that are more dense than allowed by Conservation districts (i.e. one parcel per 10 acres).

+702.3 Any nonconforming lots created in this manner shall not be smaller than the lot size for Medium Density Residential districts (i.e. 1 acre).
+Any such lots should be clustered together where reasonable with shared driveways or private roads, as opposed to being placed linearly along existing roads.

+702.4 Subdivisions created using this exception should result in relatively large parcels (as large or larger than the minimum Conservation District lot size (i.e. 10 acres) aligned with existing natural and manmade terrain features that are appropriate for use for agriculture, silviculture, or recreation.
+These large parcels cannot be further subdivided.

+702.5 Examples:

+702.5.1 A landowner may subdivide a 300 acre lot into one 250 acre farm, one 30 acre woodlot, and ten 2-acre building lots.
+This results in a density of 1 parcel per 25 acres which is less than one parcel per 10 acres.

+702.5.2 A landowner may subdivide a 100 acre lot into one 80 acre farm and four 5 acre building lots.
+This results in a density of 1 parcel per 20 acres which is less than one parcel per 10 acres.

+702.5.3 A landowner may not subdivide a 20 acre lot into one 11 acre farm and nine 1 acre building lots.
+That would result in a density of 1 parcel per two acres which is more than one parcel per 10 acres.

 Section 703: Development Review Board - Site Plan Approval

 703.1 No zoning permit shall be issued by the Zoning Administrator for any use or structure other than single or two-family dwellings, associated accessory uses and structures, and other uses exempted from these regulations, until the Development Review Board grants site development plan approval.
 If conditional use review under Section 207.1 also is required, site plan review may be conducted concurrently with conditional use review.